Sakorona/SDVMods/ClimatesOfFerngill/README.md

  - 'Tier1Drain' - A tier 1 cold drains this much stamina per ten minutes.
 Default: '2'

  - 'Tier2Drain' - A tier 2 cold drains this much stamina per ten minutes.
 Default: '4'

+ - 'DeadCropPercentage' - The amount of crops that a heatwave and frost can kill.
+(Note: Frost will kill more than heatwaves).
+Default: '.1' Valid range is 0 to 1.

+ - 'CropResistance' - This represents the resistance an averagecrop has to heatwaves.
+Frosts have half this resistance.
+Default: '.4' Valid Range is 0 to 1.